nickjj/ansible-user/README.md

 ## What is ansible-user? [![Build Status](https://secure.travis-ci.org/nickjj/ansible-user.png)](http://travis-ci.org/nickjj/ansible-user)

-It is an [Ansible](http://www.ansible.com/home) role to create a user and perform common tasks such as transferring a public ssh key and enabling password less sudo for that user.
+It is an [Ansible](http://www.ansible.com/home) role to create a user and perform common tasks such as transferring a public SSH key and enabling password less sudo for that user.

 ### What problem does it solve and why is it useful?